Godzilla vs. Megalon

 - The Cameo: Anguirus and Rodan, during the Monster Island scenes.

 - Completely Different Title / Market-Based Title: For some reason, the Spanish translators decided to rename Godzilla and Jet Jaguar for this movie, and it was released in Spain as "Gorgo y Superman se citan en Tokio" ("Gorgo and Superman meet in Tokyo").
+Ironically, it and the French version haven't seen release on video.

 - Germany got "King Kong – Dämonen aus dem Weltall", or "King Kong - Demons from Space", in which Jet Jaguar was renamed King Kong to most likely cash in on the 1976 film.
 Of course, Masato Shimon's song remains intact despite this.